Mihai Ralea

 Ralea willingly cooperated with the communists and the Ploughmen's Front before and after their arrival to power, serving as Minister of Arts, Ambassador to the United States, and vice president of the Great National Assembly.
-He was sidelined, then recovered, by the communist regime, and, as a Marxist humanist, was one of its leading cultural ambassadors by 1960.
-Heavily controlled by communist censorship, his work gave scientific credentials to the regime's anti-American propaganda, though Ralea also used his position to protect some of those persecuted by the authorities.
+His missions coincided with the inauguration of a Romanian communist regime, whose policies he privately feared and resented.
+His diplomatic mission, tinged in scandal, was cut short by Foreign Minister Ana Pauker; Securitate operatives regarded him as a suspicious opportunist and contact for the Freemasonry, keeping him under close surveillance upon his return.
+He was sidelined, then recovered, and, as a Marxist humanist, was one of the regime's leading cultural ambassadors by 1960.
+Heavily controlled by communist censorship, his work gave scientific credentials to the communist rulers' anti-American propaganda, though Ralea also used his position to protect some of those persecuted by the authorities.

-Ralea's final contributions assisted in the re-professionalization of Romanian psychology and education, with the retention of a more liberal communist doctrine.
-Always an avid traveler and raconteur, he died abroad, while on mission to the UNESCO.
-He endures in cultural memory as a controversial figure.
-He is celebrated for his sociological and critical insights, but reprehended for his nepotism, his political choices, and his literary compromises.
-His only, and last, direct descendant was a daughter, Catinca Ralea, who achieved literary fame as a translator of Western literature.
+Ralea's final contributions assisted in the re-professionalization of Romanian psychology and education, with the retention of a more liberal, de-Stalinized, communist doctrine.
+A personal friend of the Communist General Secretary, Gheorghe Gheorghiu-Dej, and to secondary figures such as Ion Gheorghe Maurer, he endorsed the regime's transition into national communism.
+Always an avid traveler and raconteur, he became completely uninterested in scholarly ventures around the age of sixty.
+He died abroad, while on mission to the UNESCO, and was posthumously diagnosed with a neurological disease.
+He endures in cultural memory as a controversial figure: celebrated for his sociological and critical insights, he is also reprehended for his nepotism, his political choices, and his literary compromises.
+He was survived by two daughters, one of whom was Catinca Ralea, who achieved literary fame as a translator of Western literature.